Patrickusaf/patrickusaf/_posts/2018-06-25-motorcycle-route-embalse-hurones-puerto-galiz.md

 ---
-title: 'Motorcycle Route: Embalse de Los Hurones & Puerto Galiz'
+title: 'Motorcycle Route: Embalse de Los Hurones & Puerto de Gáliz'
 header:
   overlay_image: images/posts/motorcycle-routes/2018_06_23-3.jpg
   overlay_filter: 0.25
 excerpt: "I hope this will be the first post of many.
-Riding across white villages in Cádiz is, I think, one of the best sensation ever.
-I've created this part of my blog in order to try expressing those emotions"
+Riding across white villages in Cádiz is, I think, one of the best sensation ever."
 tags:
 - motor
 crosspost_to_medium: false